ansible/community-docs/execution_environments/execution_environments_overview.rst

 Content separation
 ------------------

-Typically users don't really need the whole Ansible package with that hundred collections.
+Typically users do not really need the whole Ansible package with that hundred collections.
-In most cases, and it's considered a good practice, you need to install only ``ansible-core`` plus a set of collections for specific tasks, nothing more.
+In most cases, and it is considered a good practice, you need to install only ``ansible-core`` plus a set of collections for specific tasks, nothing more.

-Let's say, there's an Ansible control node or a tool like Ansible AWX/Controller used by several users.
+Let's say, there is an Ansible control node or a tool like Ansible AWX/Controller used by several users.

 Each user works with a limited set of services and wants to use only ``ansible-core`` and a corresponding set of Ansible collections automating those services.